usds/question-flow/README.md

 The project is intended to be a generic wizard suitable for testing eligibility workflows and perhaps other point of entry flows that rely on simple state machine mechanics and can be expressed as a set of linear steps with rules governing their sequence according to branching logic.

-Since this is an early prototype, the data input for this version are stored in the `flows` directory.
-The prototype is architected to make no assumptions about the data in this directory except for (1) its location and (2) that the format complies with the survey interfaces.
-Future iterations will make (1) configurable so the protype can load data from arbitry resources.

-- `flows`: A collection of discrete workflows
+- `flows`: A collection of example workflows ranging from simple to complex
 - `state`: React reducer for the aggregation of survey data
-- `steps`: UI components used for rendering each question in the survey
+- `components`: UI components used for rendering each question in the survey
 - `survey`: Core interfaces and classes for the data structure of the question/anwer/results
-- `util`: Generic helper utilities
+- `lib`: Generic helper utilities
-- `wizard`: UI components used to create the wizard container

 ## Background